DeWine announces end date for health orders - The Tribune

 COLUMBUS — Ohio Gov. Mike DeWine announced Wednesday that most COVID-19 health orders will be lifted on June 2.

-The governor’s announcement, during a statewide address, will likely end the orders before the state reaches its previous goal for doing, which required cases dropping to 50 per 100,000 people.
+The governor’s announcement, during a statewide address, will likely end the orders before the state reaches its previous goal for doing so, which required cases dropping to 50 per 100,000 people.

 “Today, we’re moving rapidly toward our goal of getting down to an average of 50 cases per 100,000 over a two-week period,” DeWine said.
 “In December, that number topped more than 800.
 Four weeks ago, it was 200.
 Two weeks ago, it was 155.
 And today, it is 123.
 Lately, this number has been dropping about two to three points per day.”

-DeWine said he has asked the Ohio Department of Health to for June 2 date and that the timeline will allow any Ohioan who has not yet received a COVID-19 vaccine to obtain one to protect themselves and others before the lifting of coronavirus mitigation protocols.
+DeWine said he has asked the Ohio Department of Health for the June 2 date and that the timeline will allow any Ohioan who has not yet received a COVID-19 vaccine to obtain one to protect themselves and others before the lifting of coronavirus mitigation protocols.

 “It is time to end the health orders,” he said.
 “It’s been a year.
 You’ve followed the protocols.
 You’ve done what we’ve asked.
 You’ve bravely fought this virus.
 And now, our cases are down, and we have a tested and proven weapon with the vaccine that all Ohioans 12 and over can utilize.”